notionparallax/ShadowWolf/README.md

  `./docker-util` is a very light wrapper around docker.
 If you want to do something that  `./docker-util` doesn't support then just read the [docker docs](http://docs.docker.io/en/latest/) and get on with it!

-docker-util is run from your local machine, it then does the work of `ssh`ing into the container for you.
+*Note:* docker-util is run from your local machine, it then does the work of `ssh`ing into the container for you.
 E.g.

     $ ~/Projects/ShadowWolf$ ./docker-util prod console